 - Never heard of Mascarpone?
 It’s an Italian cheese that’s used in desserts and in savory dishes.
 It’s a lot like American cream cheese – it’s creamy and spreadable like cream cheese, but less tangy with a sweeter flavor.
 For Italian desserts, it’s often combined with eggs, milk, and sugar to make mascarpone cream which is served with cakes and fruit and also used as a filling in desserts like Tiramisu.

 I can’t wait for you to try this classic Italian dessert – everyone will think you’re a gourmet pastry chef when you serve them slices of Tiramisu!
+If you want another amazing Italian dessert be sure to try my Affogato, too!

 WATCH THE STEP BY STEP VIDEO FOR THIS RECIPE BELOW: